Grimshaw Guitars: Current reputation and buyer interest

 With almost zero player interest in re-creating the 1930s British dance band style, Grimshaw guitars of this period have little value to either players or collectors, and in particular their cheaper models with flat (not arched) tops and round soundholes are not considered at all desirable even with their "curiosity" external resonators in some cases.
 More "conventional" Grimshaw archtop guitars from the 1940s and 1950s rarely come up for sale so no judgement can be made as to their expected value or desirability, however an all-original "Plectric" or "Plectric de Luxe" might be anticipated to command a reasonably high price.
-There is some "collector" interest in better preserved examples of the interesting and distinctive "S.S." line from the early 1960s, as evidenced by these 2 advertisments on the "reverb" sale site, while prices for their other solidbody offerings (excepting rare custom creations) are generally not high.
+There is some "collector" interest in better preserved examples of the interesting and distinctive "S.S." line from the early 1960s, as evidenced by these two advertisements on the "reverb" sale site, while prices for their other solidbody offerings (excepting rare custom creations) are generally not high.